StumbleUpon is a two tier discovery engine that collates web addresses.

 REMEMBER: You can “stumble” any webpage – not just one that has been thrown up from the StumbleUpon directory.
 This can be a link you have seen on Twitter, a picture you have seen on Facebook or your own content.
 Ensure that you don't just Stumble your own content as this is considered spamming and poor etiquette.

-- Set the StumbleUpon toolbar to open each time you are browsing the internet OR have a shortcut in your browser toolbar
+- Set the StumbleUpon toolbar to open each time you are browsing the internet OR have a shortcut in your browser toolbar OR use a browser extension.

 REMEMBER: By nature, internet readers are followers rather than leaders.
 If they see content recommended by others, it is more likely that they will recommend it themselves to their own network or hit the “thumbs up” button so that it appears on their profile as an official Stumble.